For some, it’s about the journey. For others, it’s the destination. For residents of Kenosha, it’s both.

-Almost all of the lakefront here is publicly accessible, with five lakefront parks with beaches.
-The lakefront is at the heart of the community with outdoor concerts, art fairs and festivals, and a European-style market.
+Almost all of the lakefront here is publicly accessible, including five lakefront parks with beaches.
+The lakefront is at the heart of the community and hosts outdoor concerts, art fairs and festivals, and a European-style market.

 No Nearby Public Transportation Found